-- (1) Congestion in the road network around JNPT While currently authoriites are already working on how to reduce the delay in evacuation of Container Cargo.
-The overall container handling capacity of JNPT will move up from 5.5mn Containers to 10 mn Containers when the fourth terminal of JNPT becomes active. - (2) Restrictions at MbPT Time restricted cargo evacuation window.
-Mumbai Port has restrictions in moving Cargo out of the port during the day.
-Compared to this, Karanja Port is allowed to operate 24x7. - (3) Perishables Exports Oranges, Grapes, Fish and Mangoes from west coast of India from states like Maharashtra.
-Karanja Port could become a port of choice for Perishable cargo, given the road connectivity with state and national highway. - (4) Infra Projects Infrastructure Projects like MTHL, Navi Mumbai Airport, Digital City will drive movement of Project Cargo including cement, steel, sand, construction material, equipment into the region.
+- (1) Congestion in the regional road network around JNPA While currently the authorities are already working on how to reduce the delay in evacuation of container cargo.
+The overall container handling capacity of JNPT will move up from 5.5mn containers to 10 mn containers when the fourth terminal of JNPT becomes active. - (2) Restrictions at MbPT Time restricted cargo evacuation window.
+Mumbai Port has restrictions in moving cargo out of the Port during the day.
+Compared to this, Karanja Port allows for 24x7 evacuation. - (3) Perishables Exports from west coast of India from states like Maharashtra, Karanja Port could become a Port of choice for perishable cargo, given the road connectivity with state and national highway. - (4) Infra Projects Infrastructure Projects like MTHL, Navi Mumbai Airport, Digital City will drive movement of project cargo including cement, steel, sand, construction material, equipment into the region.
 This in addition to recurring supplies will be a catalyst for demand for Karanja Port's facility.